 The workshops shall develop students’ confidence in subject discipline as well as in generic skills such as written and oral communication, creativity, critical and analytical skills.
 Students will be expected to undertake prior directed reading and digest weblearn provided materials.

 Workshops shall also provide an opportunity for students to consider and reflect upon career opportunities within the international music and creative media industries.
-VP Rob Dickins will conduct a music industry job interview training session in week 6.
+VP Rob Dickins will conduct an A+R job interview training session in approximately week 6.

 On successful completion of the module, students will:

-1. Understand the ways in which artists are discovered by the creative industries and identify areas of possible objectivity in relation to the assessment of talent and be able to clearly articulate the basis for any given assessment
+1. Identify areas of possible objectivity in relation to the assessment of talent and be able to clearly articulate the basis for any given assessment

 Diagnostic and formative assessment will take place weekly during the workshops where in addition to the formal transmission of content students will have the opportunity to develop theoretical, analytical, creative thinking, and oral and written communication skills

 There are two components to the formal summative assessment strategy, an individual presentation and a written essay.
 Both aspects of the assessment process are designed to support student learning by requiring students to apply the theory and practice of taught elements.
 Both have formative and summative aspects.
 The formative assessment aims of enhancing learning outcomes are strongly related to employability related components in the overall field.
-In particular, the individual presentation is modeled very closely on what would be encountered in a record company A+R meeting.
-Assessment timing has been designed to align with the delivery of taught components and the need to provide student feedback during the presentations process.
+In particular, the individual presentation is modelled very closely on what would be encountered in a record company A+R meeting.

-Each student will be expected to give a 12 minute presentation in relation to 2 different unsigned acts selected by the student.
+Each student will be expected to give a 20-minute presentation in relation to two different unsigned acts selected by the student.
 One of which should be cited as an example of potentially successful talent worthy of being signed to an appropriate record company, one of which is of potential interest but in need of a greater degree of artistic development (the nature of which should be specified by the student).
-The presentation should include use of streamed Myspace or YouTube content demonstrating the selected artists together with the student's commentary.
-The Presentation aspect of the assessment process will require students to: understand the ways in which artists are discovered by the creative industries, identify areas of possible objectivity in relation to the assessment of talent and be able to articulate the same, and analyse how the creative industries may develop the talent they have discovered.
-Presentations will run from week 21 until week 28 in order to provide sufficient time for all students to present.
+The presentation should be made up of streamed YouTube, Facebook, and Soundcloud etc content demonstrating the selected artists together with the student's commentary which should demonstrate the student's understanding of objective and subjective assessment criteria in relation to the talent.

 Bennett, Andy (2001) "Music Scenes: Local, Translocal and Virtual" Open University Press